babblevoice/spindle/README.md

 ### Development

 A development server listening at `localhost:8000` can be set up quickly using [FastAPI and Uvicorn](https://github.com/tiangolo/fastapi#installation).

-With the dependencies installed, a file named main.py can be created to define the development endpoints, which for the example in [Recombination](#recombination) above could contain the following:
+With the dependencies installed, a file is created to define the development endpoints, which for the example in [Recombination](#recombination) above could contain the following:

 ```python
 from fastapi import FastAPI